Helpful Tips for Parents of College Students

 - All students love to get care packages from the family, especially during midterms and finals.

-- Think about sending homemade snacks, articles from the hometown newspaper, snapshots of the family, CD's or cassette tapes, books, stamps and envelopes.
-And, oh yes, did we say cash?!
+- Think about sending homemade snacks, articles from the hometown newspaper, CDs or vinyl records (yes, students are listening to them again!), books, stamps and envelopes.
+And, oh yes, did we say cash?

 9. Trust them.